In addition we will show you:

 Digital Grand Piano

 No other piano is more beautiful than the grand piano.
-Likewise, no other type of piano plays quite the same, and owning a concert grand piano is the dream of almost every serious pianists.
+Likewise, no other type of piano plays quite the same, and owning a concert grand piano is the dream of almost every serious pianist.
 Unfortunately, these gorgeous instruments cost a small fortune to purchase, pushing them out of the price range of most pianists.

 This instrument is the most portable and generally least expensive of the types.
 While the fact that most keyboards have less than eighty-eight keys (ranging from sixty-one to the traditional eighty-eight depending on the model) may keep you from playing some songs, the ability to carry the instrument under your arm and pay for it without taking out a loan are certainly attractive features of the digital keyboard.